Algerian PM struggles to fill govt in Bouteflika backlash

-ALGIERS, Algeria (AP) — New Algerian Prime Minister Noureddine Bedoui is having trouble filling his cabinet as candidates don’t want to associate themselves with President Abdelaziz Bouteflika, the target of monthlong nationwide protests.
+ALGIERS, Algeria (AP) — Algerian Prime Minister Noureddine Bedoui struggled to form a new government Monday as candidates sought to keep their distance from unpopular President Abdelaziz Bouteflika, the target of monthlong nationwide protests.

-Public doctors union boss Lyes Merabet declined a meeting on forming the new government, saying Monday “we are for a total break” with 82-year-old Bouteflika, who has been accused of flouting the constitution by indefinitely delaying April’s elections in a desperate bid to cling to power.
+Bedoui, who was appointed last week after the 82-year-old president indefinitely postponed April’s elections and overhauled the government, had promised to create a new cabinet within days to respond to the demands of Algeria’s demonstrating youth.

-Education union member Meziane Meriane also declined a meeting with Bedoui, explaining “we cannot reasonably be in a government that is condemned by the people.”
+In a move that he hopes will help calm tensions, Bouteflika said Monday a “national conference” over a new election date and a new constitution for the country would be held soon.
+Algeria’s state-run news agency APS quoted Boutelifka, who returned to Algeria earlier this month after two weeks in a Swiss hospital, as saying that this forum will take “decisive decisions.”

-Bedoui was appointed last week and promised to create a government within days and to respond to the demands of protesting youth who are increasingly calling for Bouteflika to step down.
+Protesters have not been appeased by Bouteflika’s announcement on March 11 that he won’t stand for a fifth term as president as he also canceled the scheduled presidential poll, a move that critics said flouted the constitution in a desperate bid to cling to power.

 Most Read Nation & World Stories